THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 Click to go directly to reviews of each brand

-I’d never really been into Assos short sleeve jerseys before.
-Unlike their all-black bib shorts (until this year) their “SS” jerseys seemed a bit showy with the Assos logo and branding being central to the look.
+As for Assos’ short sleeve jerseys, I’d never really been into them before.
+Unlike their black bib shorts, their “SS” jerseys seemed a bit showy with the Assos logo and branding being central to the look.
 At the very same time the black-out “stealth” look was dominating bikes and wheels and other gear it seemed Assos was reviving some kind of 1980s loud logo fashion styling.

 That all changed a few seasons ago with Asso going almost 180 degrees in the other direction.
 The latest line seems to have found a decent middle ground, at least in this fashion impaired reviewer’s eyes.
 Solid basic black, white, yellow or red torsos colors with some interesting accents on one sleeve.
 Let’s give it a try I said to myself.